Abion / Blog / Italian Supreme Court gives the iconic Vespa the red light in landmark ruling

 The case in a nutshell

-• 28th Nov: Italian Supreme Court's landmark judgment on Vespa's copyright and trademark rights
+• 28th Nov: Italian Supreme Court's landmark judgment on Vespa's copyright and trade mark rights

 • 29th Nov: General Court rules on the distinctiveness of Vespa EU 3D mark